Telegram-Mini-Apps/telegram-apps/README.md

 # SDK

-Monorepository, containing all the packages, connected with TypeScript development on Web Apps platform.
+Mono-repository, containing all the packages, connected with TypeScript development on Web Apps platform.
 To learn more, follow packages own documentation.